DannyTechStudio/Vanilla-JS-Password-Generator/README.md

 - **Length Control** – Choose any length for your password
 - **Character Set Filters** – Exclude/include character types
 - **Strength Indicator** – Displays password strength dynamically
+- **Choose how many to generate** - Ability to specify the number of password to generate
 - **Dark/Light Mode** – Switch themes with one click
 - **History** – Keeps track of all generated passwords
 - **Copy/Delete** – Interact with password history